2023 Most Popular Public Health Bachelor's Degree Schools in the Middle Atlantic Region

 The average amount in student loans that public health majors at SRU take out while working on their Bachelor's Degree is $25,937.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $273.

-George Washington University did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #8 on the list.
+George Washington University ranked #8 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Middle Atlantic Region list.
 GWU is a fairly large private not-for-profit school located in the city of Washington.

 About 91% of the students majoring in public health at the school are women while 9% are male.